Splunk® Style Guide

 Do this

-You must add code to your app to enable it in Splunk Enterprise.
+You must add code to your app for it to work in Splunk Enterprise.

 The following examples are not acceptable uses of pronouns in Splunk documentation: